GauriR011/Alz_chatbot/README.md

-# ReMind: A Mobile Application for Alzheimer’s Patients
+# ReMind: An Application for Alzheimer’s Patients

 ReMind is a mobile application developed as part of the **Google API Developer Competition** to assist individuals with Alzheimer's disease in managing daily tasks, medications, and routines.
 The app is designed for both patients and caregivers, providing an intuitive interface and personalized support to enhance independence and well-being.